suvendujena2001/GyamSys_Training/status-reports/suvam-pattanaik.md

     3. self Practice on C# in  Freecodecamp .

     4. Evaluation test on C# - Basics , data-types ,collection framework .

+### 5 MARCH :

+    1. Completing the learning module shared on  topics of SQL comrpising of various aggregate  functions like - count ,max,min.

+    2. Practicing the above queries on SSMS - COUNT , MAX , MIN , SUM , AVG

+    3. Session on C# regarding : try-catch-finally-throw , various access-modifiers , various constructors present in C# , ways in which we can overload a method .

+    4. A brief on how to use winforms and create basic app from it .

+### 6 MARCH :

+    1. Completing the learning module on C# .

+    2. Practicing winforms and basics on it .

+    3. Implementing try-catch and finally keyword in the code , where to use various access-modifiers with a class and objects .

+    4. Implemented how method overloading works and how we can use various constructors in a class .